emfcamp/Website/templates/about/travel.md

 While we do not have any dedicated bike parking, EMF is an extremely safe event and you are welcome to lock your bike to our perimeter fence or other structures as long as it's out of the way.

 ## By Air
-The closest major airport is [Birmingham (BHX)](https://en.wikipedia.org/wiki/Birmingham_Airport), which is around 1:40 by train to Ledbury station; or an hour by road.
+The closest major airport is [Birmingham (BHX)](https://en.wikipedia.org/wiki/Birmingham_Airport), which [has free shuttles to the train station](https://www.thetrainline.com/airport-transfers/united-kingdom/trains-from-birmingham-airport) and is around 1:40 by train to Ledbury station; or an hour by road.
 [Bristol (BRS)](https://en.wikipedia.org/wiki/Bristol_Airport) and [Cardiff (CWL)](https://en.wikipedia.org/wiki/Cardiff_Airport) are around 1:40 by road, but poorly connected by public transport.

 For those travelling long-haul, BHX is likely to be most useful followed by LHR.
+GWR offers [integrated rail tickets between LHR and Ledbury](https://www.gwr.com/travel-information/travel-connections/gwr-air).

+## Between Ledbury and EMF
+We will be providing a free shuttle bus service between Ledbury station and the EMF site during the event, but not during setup and tear down.
+Ride share services such as Uber and [taxi service](https://www.malvern-taxis.co.uk/ledbury-taxi-service/) are extremely limited and unlikely to be available.
+Timetables and further information can be found on the [shuttle bus page](https://bus.emf.camp/about/).